alexkuz/eslint-plugin-jinja/README.md

 As a note, it is possible that this best effort conversion yeilds false negatives or positives because it is impossible to know the right way to insert placeholders.

+Also - some complex inline expressions might break and you might have to expand them.

 ### Example

 Plugin will convert (internally) this code: